Following are the key segments covered in the report:

 -Key Market Driving Factors

-The report covers segmentation analysis of Smart Parking Solutions market for better understanding and provides in-depth information on market outlook.
+The report covers segmentation analysis of Serial Device Server market for better understanding and provides in-depth information on market outlook.
 Important segments have been developed and analyzed to facilitate sound business decisions.
 Each segment and its sub-segments are evaluated on the basis of their growth prospects, market share and CAGR.
 Segments are evaluated considering their regional growth, market share, sales, cost and revenue analysis and other key factors.
 This section reveals high-growth market segments and understands how the market will expand over the forecast period.

 Following are the key segments covered in the report:

-Based on region, the global Smart Parking Solutions market is segmented into:
+Based on region, the global Serial Device Server market is segmented into:

 – North America (U.S. & Canada)